mtosoftware/FinalEngine/CodeReview.md

 ## Styling and Coding Conventions

-A great tip for below is to include [Roslynator 2019](https://marketplace.visualstudio.com/items?itemName=josefpihrt.Roslynator2019) in your project(s).

 - [ ] Any new files have been named consistently and spelled correctly.
 - [ ] Any and all members have been named simply and if possible, short and to the point (prefer `isMatch` over `isPatternMatched`).
 - [ ] There is _no_ commented out code.